Sense of Self Podcast Episode

 The point is, it’s very easy to define ourselves by our relationships or the roles we play in them.
 Not one of those roles or relationships is a bad thing.
 It’s fantastic to be a loving and caring mother, wife, or friend (or sister or daughter or any other relationship).

 The problem is that sometimes we let who we are be swallowed up in that role.
 We stop developing who we are, and we rely on the other person to maintain our sense of self for us.
-This is called emotional fusion and it’s a major killer of real connection in relationships.
+This is called codependency and it’s a major killer of real connection in relationships.

 Look at Ken.
 He took no time to figure out who he is or to develop his own personality.
 Instead, he relied on Barbie to provide an identity and personality for him.
 That’s not super attractive and it makes connection really hard.
 If he hasn’t developed who he is, who is she even connecting with?